Ab2021/Tutorials/agentic/day1/04_introduction_to_agentic_design_patterns.md

-# Day 1, Topic 4: Introduction to Agentic Design Patterns

-## What are Design Patterns?

-In software engineering, a **design pattern** is a general, reusable solution to a commonly occurring problem within a given context.
-It's not a finished design that can be transformed directly into code.
-Rather, it's a description or template for how to solve a problem that can be used in many different situations.

-The concept was popularized by the book "Design Patterns: Elements of Reusable Object-Oriented Software," by the "Gang of Four" (GoF).
-The GoF patterns provided a common language for developers to discuss and solve recurring problems in object-oriented programming.

-## Why are Design Patterns Important for Agentic AI?

-Just as design patterns helped to bring structure and discipline to object-oriented programming, **agentic design patterns** are emerging as a way to structure the development of AI agents.

-Building a capable AI agent is not as simple as just connecting a Large Language Model (LLM) to a set of tools.
-As you start to build more complex agents, you will encounter a range of common challenges:

-*   How do you make the agent's reasoning process more reliable?
-*   How do you handle tasks that require multiple steps?
-*   How do you enable an agent to use external knowledge and capabilities?
-*   How do you get multiple agents to work together?
-*   How do you ensure that the agent's actions are safe and effective?

-Agentic design patterns provide a set of proven "recipes" for solving these and other problems.
-They represent best practices that have been developed by researchers and practitioners in the field.

-By learning and applying these patterns, you can:

-*   **Build more robust and reliable agents.**
-*   **Accelerate the development process.**
-*   **Create agents that are easier to understand, maintain, and extend.**
-*   **Avoid "reinventing the wheel" for common problems.**

-## Overview of Key Agentic Design Patterns

-This course will cover a range of important agentic design patterns.
-Here is a high-level overview of the patterns we will be exploring in the coming days:

-*   **ReAct (Reason and Act):** A pattern for structuring an agent's thought process to make it more explicit and auditable.
-*   **Tool Use:** A pattern for enabling agents to use external tools and APIs to extend their capabilities.
-*   **Planning:** A pattern for breaking down complex, multi-step tasks into a sequence of smaller, manageable sub-tasks.
-*   **Reflection/Critique:** A pattern for enabling agents to evaluate their own performance and learn from their mistakes.
-*   **Multi-Agent Collaboration:** A set of patterns for enabling multiple agents to work together to solve a problem.
-*   **Sequential Workflows/Orchestration:** A pattern for building pipelines of specialized agents.
-*   **Human-in-the-Loop:** A pattern for integrating human feedback and oversight into an agentic system.
-*   **LLM as a Router:** A pattern for using an LLM to direct queries to the appropriate agent or workflow.

-By the end of this course, you will have a solid understanding of these patterns and how to apply them to build your own sophisticated AI agents.

-## How to Choose the Right Pattern

-With a variety of design patterns at your disposal, it's important to know when to use each one.
-Here are some general guidelines:

-*   **For simple, one-shot tasks:** If the task is relatively simple and can be solved in a single step (e.g., answering a simple question), you may not need a complex pattern.
-A simple prompt to the LLM might be sufficient.
-*   **For tasks that require external information:** If the task requires access to up-to-date information or private data, the **Tool Use** pattern is essential.
-*   **For tasks that require a clear chain of reasoning:** If it's important to understand how the agent arrived at its conclusion, the **ReAct** pattern is a good choice, as it makes the agent's thought process explicit.
-*   **For complex, multi-step tasks:** If the task is complex and requires multiple steps to solve, the **Planning** pattern is the way to go.
-*   **For tasks that require high-quality outputs:** If the quality of the output is critical, the **Reflection/Critique** pattern can be used to iteratively improve the agent's work.
-*   **For tasks that can be broken down into specialized sub-tasks:** If the task can be divided into a set of smaller, independent sub-tasks, a **Multi-Agent Collaboration** pattern (like the Coordinator pattern) is a good fit.
-*   **For tasks that involve a sequence of transformations:** If the task involves a series of well-defined steps that need to be executed in order, the **Sequential Workflows/Orchestration** pattern is the most appropriate.
-*   **For tasks that require human oversight:** In high-stakes domains or for tasks that involve subjective judgment, the **Human-in-the-Loop** pattern is a must.
-*   **For systems that need to handle a variety of tasks:** If you are building a system that needs to handle a wide range of different user requests, the **LLM as a Router** pattern is a powerful way to structure your system.

-You will often find that you need to combine multiple patterns to solve a real-world problem.
-For example, you might have a planning agent that creates a plan, and then a set of worker agents that execute the plan, with each worker agent using the ReAct and Tool Use patterns to complete its assigned task.
+# Day 1, Topic 4: An Expert's Introduction to Agentic Design Patterns

+## 1. The Philosophy of Design Patterns

+The concept of a **design pattern** was introduced to the world of software engineering by the book "Design Patterns: Elements of Reusable Object-Oriented Software," written by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides, who are collectively known as the "Gang of Four" (GoF).

+A design pattern is a general, reusable solution to a commonly occurring problem within a given context.
+It is not a finished design that can be transformed directly into code.
+Rather, it is a description or template for how to solve a problem that can be used in many different situations.

+The GoF book was so influential because it provided a **shared vocabulary** for developers to talk about software design.
+Instead of having to explain a complex design from scratch, a developer could simply say, "I'm using the Singleton pattern here," and other developers would immediately understand the design.

+The GoF patterns are also based on two key principles of good object-oriented design:

+1.  **Program to an interface, not an implementation:** This means that you should depend on abstractions (interfaces) rather than concrete implementations.
+This makes your code more flexible and easier to change.
+2.  **Favor object composition over class inheritance:** Composition is a more flexible way to achieve code reuse than inheritance.

+## 2. From Software Patterns to Agentic Patterns

+The same philosophy that underlies software design patterns can be applied to the development of AI agents. **Agentic design patterns** are reusable solutions to commonly occurring problems in the design of agentic systems.

+However, agentic design also has its own unique challenges, such as:

+*   **Dealing with the non-determinism of LLMs:** The output of an LLM can be unpredictable, which makes it difficult to build reliable systems.
+*   **Managing complex state:** Agents often need to maintain a complex internal state, including their beliefs, goals, and plans.
+*   **Orchestrating multi-agent collaboration:** In a multi-agent system, you need to manage the communication, coordination, and negotiation between agents.

+Agentic design patterns provide a way to address these challenges in a structured and systematic way.

+## 3. The Benefits of Using Agentic Design Patterns

+*   **Robustness and Reliability:** By using proven patterns, you can make your agents more predictable and reliable.
+*   **Scalability and Maintainability:** Patterns can help you to build complex systems that are easier to understand, maintain, and extend.
+*   **Accelerated Development:** Patterns allow you to avoid "reinventing the wheel" and to build on the work of others.

+## 4. A High-Level Overview of Key Agentic Design Patterns

+*   **ReAct (Reason and Act):** For making an agent's reasoning process more explicit and auditable.
+*   **Tool Use:** For enabling agents to use external tools and APIs.
+*   **Planning:** For breaking down complex tasks into a sequence of smaller sub-tasks.
+*   **Reflection/Critique:** For enabling agents to evaluate their own performance and learn from their mistakes.
+*   **Multi-Agent Collaboration:** For enabling multiple agents to work together to solve a problem.
+*   **Sequential Workflows/Orchestration:** For building pipelines of specialized agents.
+*   **Human-in-the-Loop:** For integrating human feedback and oversight into an agentic system.
+*   **LLM as a Router:** For using an LLM to direct queries to the appropriate agent or workflow.

+## 5. How to Choose the Right Pattern

+*   **For simple, one-shot tasks:** A simple prompt to the LLM might be sufficient.
+*   **For tasks that require external information:** The **Tool Use** pattern is essential.
+*   **For tasks that require a clear chain of reasoning:** The **ReAct** pattern is a good choice.
+*   **For complex, multi-step tasks:** The **Planning** pattern is the way to go.
+*   **For tasks that require high-quality outputs:** The **Reflection/Critique** pattern can be used to iteratively improve the agent's work.
+*   **For tasks that can be broken down into specialized sub-tasks:** A **Multi-Agent Collaboration** pattern is a good fit.
+*   **For tasks that involve a sequence of transformations:** The **Sequential Workflows/Orchestration** pattern is the most appropriate.
+*   **For tasks that require human oversight:** The **Human-in-the-Loop** pattern is a must.
+*   **For systems that need to handle a variety of tasks:** The **LLM as a Router** pattern is a powerful way to structure your system.

+## 6. Exercises

+1. The GoF book categorizes design patterns into three types: creational, structural, and behavioral.
+How would you categorize the agentic design patterns we have discussed?
+2. Choose one of the GoF patterns (e.g., the Observer pattern) and discuss how it could be applied to the design of an agentic system.

+## 7. Further Reading and References

+*   Gamma, E., Helm, R., Johnson, R., & Vlissides, J. (1994). *Design patterns: elements of reusable object-oriented software*.
+Addison-Wesley.
+*   Evans, E. (2004). *Domain-driven design: tackling complexity in the heart of software*.
+Addison-Wesley Professional.